 TLS STARTTLS Use the slider to enable or disable the use of STARTTLS.

-STARTTLS is an email protocol command that tells an email server that an email client, including an email client running in a web browser, wants to turn an existing insecure connection into a secure one.
+STARTTLS is an email protocol command that tells an email server that an email client, including an email client running in a web browser, wants to turn an existing insecure default location is /etc/ssl/certs/ca-certificates.crt.